 And in the end, the wedding takes place in Morocco.
 Morocco!
 I mean, what the hell?

 Arjun works his behind off and he has well earned that money he spends.
 What I am bothered about is the sheer indulgence the movie depicts, which is almost criminal.
 Maybe it was a well disguised tourism ad, aimed at the very-well to do section in our society.
 We might already see “ZMND-style package trips for Rs.10 lakh only!” ads soon.
 Yes, they can afford to find their true self, solve their life’s problems and be happy.
 Most of us cannot.
 No, I am not jealous.
 I am furious at the life that is passing me by.
 The world is out there, and here we are, with our EMI-dictated lives.
-We cannot stop struggling even for a day of our lives, where can we find time to take off on life, when we have to worry about hazaar other stuff ranging from shopping bills to train tickets booked three months in advance?
-I wouldn’t want to listen the problems of people who fly to London for shopping as if they were going to Jayanagar 4th Block, and shuttle between continents being “free-spirited”.
+When we cannot afford to pause struggling even for a day of our lives, where can we find time to take off on life, the universe and everything, when we have to worry about a thousand other stuff ranging from petrol princes to rent and fees to train tickets booked three months in advance?
+I wouldn’t want to listen the problems of people who fly to London for shopping as if they were going to Jayanagar 4th Block, and shuttle between continents and being called “free-spirited” only because they are rich enough to jaunt around on daddy’s money without doing any meaningful work their entire life.

 Till then, I will take the easy way for self-realization: Travel on the Island Express, and maybe on other trains across India.
 It is decidedly far less glamorous, but that is all the self-realization I can afford to have.
 Too bad it is not glitzy enough to make a movie about.